A Nazi Killing Center through a Perpetrator’s Lens: The Sobibor Perpetrator Collection

-This day-long symposium brings together scholars from the US and Europe to discuss the Sobibor Perpetrator Collection, which was recently acquired by the Museum.
+This virtual symposium brings together scholars from the US and Europe to discuss the Sobibor Perpetrator Collection, which was recently acquired by the Museum.
 The collection provides an unprecedented view into the operations of Sobibor, showing the topography of the killing center in new and vivid detail and illuminating interactions among the camp’s SS staff, auxiliary guards, perpetrators’ wives, and local civilians.

 This program is co-organized by the Bildungswerk Stanisław Hantz and the Ludwigsburg Research Center at the University of Stuttgart.